smaakage85/shapemaker/README.md

     └── requirements_dev.txt      # ..
 All other python packages needed in development mode.

 *: template from [AWS example](https://github.com/RamVegiraju/SageMaker-Deployment/tree/master/RealTime/BYOC/PreTrained-Examples/SpacyNER).

+The level of modification needed for the individual files will depend on your specific use-case.

 ### :shell: Command-line functions
 All tasks related to interacting with the model project are implemented as command-line functions in `./Makefile` implying that functions are invoked with `make [target]`, e.g. `make build_training_image`.